Mon – Sun: 24/7 Plumbing

 You may use a kitchen drain plunger to break up the clog in the pipe.
 To create a tight seal, remove the drain stopper and place the plunger head on it to make a tight seal.
 Then, push and pull the handle continuously until you see the water level going down.

-Alternatively, you can use a drain snake to manually remove the clog from further down the drain.
+Alternatively, you can manually use a drain snake to remove the clog further down the drain.
 Start by extending the snake’s cable and slowly inserting it through the drain opening.
 You know the snake has hit the clog when you feel some resistance.

 However, remember that these methods work only if the clog is deeper in the pipe.
 If the sewer pipe is blocked up to the outlet drains, call the professionals to clean it.